-The one thing I was really stoked about visiting Flores and Komodo Islands was getting to see the famous Komodo Dragons in the wild.
-It is one of the main reasons people visit the Komodo Islands in the first place.
+The one thing I was really stoked about visiting Flores and Komodo Island in Indonesia was the chance to see the famous Komodo Dragons in the wild.
+These large lizards are one of the main reasons people visit the Komodo Islands in the first place.
 Here’s a bit about how to visit the Komodo Dragons and what my experience finally getting to see these rare beasts in their natural habitat was like.

 - They are DRAGONS, duh of course they are cool.
-Well, they’re not really dragons, but they are the largest lizard species and can grow up to 3m in length and weigh up to 150kg
+Well, they’re not really dragons, but they are the largest lizard species and can grow up to 3m in length and weigh up to 150kg, which is pretty impressive

 - Komodo Dragons are really rare – the only place in the world you can only find them is here in Komodo National Park.
 There are about 4,000 of them and they are pretty endangered

-There are two spots that you can visit in Komodo National Park to see Komodo Dragons – either Loh Liang on Komodo Island or Loh Buaya on the smaller Rinca Island.
-Komodo Dragons can swim though so there is a very small chance you might come across them randomly on other islands (Keep your distance if you do! more about that below).
+There are two spots that you can visit in Komodo National Park to see Komodo Dragons: Loh Liang on Komodo Island or Loh Buaya on the smaller Rinca Island.
+Komodo Dragons can swim though so there is a very, very small chance you might come across them randomly on other islands (Keep your distance if you do! more about that below).

-I went to Loh Liang in Komodo Island where we had several trek options – we took the short trek on a forest pathway shaded by trees.
+I visited Loh Liang in Komodo Island where we had several trek options in the park – we took the short trek on a forest pathway shaded by trees.
 Overall it’s a fairly easy walk, flat though super humid given that you’re in the forest.
 Spray some mosquito repellent beforehand to keep the bugs away!

 Like safaris or any sort of animal watching trek, there is no guarantee you will see the Komodo Dragons – things seemed a little dire at first with no sightings at all in the first half of our walk, not even at the waterhole which they tend to frequent.
-Turns out, they were all hanging out near the restaurant and retail outlet area.
+Thankfully, it turned out that they were all hanging out near the restaurant and retail outlet area.

 The touristy thing to do of course is to take the ‘I’m petting the Komodo Dragon’ shot by creeping up to a (safe) distance behind a lazing Komodo dragon and extending your hand forward while relying on your photographer to angle your shot such that it looks like you are touching the Komodo.